Work from Home

 - Schedules must be determined in advance and may be altered to meet the needs of the college.
 In special circumstances, a remote worker may be required to report to the official worksite on a scheduled remote workday with twenty-four (24) hour notice.
 Special circumstances may include weather-related or technology-related issues, staffing emergencies, or other unexpected conditions.

-- All full-time employees (bargaining unit, non-bargaining unit, and administrators) with at least one year of service with FIT are eligible to apply and may be given consideration for one (1) day each workweek (based on a calendar week) for remote work beginning on February 6, 2023 through May 24, 2023.
+- All full-time employees with at least one year of service with FIT are eligible to apply and may be given consideration for one (1) day each workweek (based on a calendar week) for remote work for each week.
+This policy applies to the bargaining unit and non-bargaining unit staff; it does not apply to campus senior leadership, classroom faculty, non-classroom faculty, or classroom assistants.

 - Employees must be performing at a satisfactory level as determined by their latest performance evaluation and/or as determined by the supervisor and the campus senior leadership for the area based on current work performance.